james-bui/friendly-sunflower/products/qing-fei-pai-du-tang.md

 ---
 layout: product
-id: qingfeipaidutang
+id: qingfeijiedutang
-title: Qing Fei Pai Du Tang
+title: Formula for Clearing the Lungs and Poison
 description: ''
 price: "15"
 images: